go-masonry/docu-web/content/api/grpc-gw/_index.md

 2. Now tell `Uber-FX` about it and make sure it's added to [GRPCGatewayGeneratedHandlers](https://github.com/go-masonry/mortar-demo/blob/master/workshop/app/mortar/workshop.go#L33) group.

    {{%notice%}}
-   However, in this case our function doesn't return a single value but an array of them.
+   However, in this case our function doesn't return a single value, but an array of them.
    By default `Uber-FX` will treat it as an Array of Arrays `[][]GRPCGatewayGeneratedHandlers`.
    Hence we need to [**flatten**](https://github.com/go-masonry/mortar-demo/blob/master/workshop/app/mortar/workshop.go#L34) our value.
    {{%/notice%}}